Hometown protest greets Schultz as he eyes 2020 bid | New Country 923

 Schultz promised the crowd, “I will do nothing on any level to proceed if I thought I would in any way persuade Americans to vote and re-elect Donald Trump.”

+The crowd was more muted when Schultz explained away his voting record — he’s cast a ballot in just 11 of 38 state, federal and local elections since 2005, as The Seattle Times first reported.
+He said he has voted in every presidential election since he turned 18, but otherwise said he simply hasn’t been engaged in local politics.

 Chris Petzold, a Democratic activist from the Seattle suburb of Issaquah, organized the protest Thursday.
-She said she remains sad about the Sonics departure, but the protest isn’t about that.
+She said she remains sad about the Sonics departure, but the protest wasn’t about that.

 “Now is not the time to risk getting another four years with Donald Trump as president,” Petzold said.
 “If you want to fix it, why not fix it from within the system, instead of being your arrogant billionaire self?
 He’s just buying his way into this.”